 - Make the al pastor marinade: Begin by adding the achiote paste, chili powders, garlic powder, oregano, cumin, salt, pepper, vinegar, pineapple and orange juices in a blender and blend until combined.
 (You could also whisk them together although the blender is faster to make the al pastor marinade.)

-- Thinly slice the pork, place it in a large ziplock bag, and pour the marinade into the bag, seal, and squish everything around to coat evenly.
+- Thinly slice the boneless pork shoulder or loin, place it in a large ziplock bag, and pour the marinade into the bag, seal, and squish everything around to coat evenly.

 - Marinate for at least 4 hours, or up to 3 days, in the fridge.

 - Assemble the tower: Line a baking pan with aluminum foil and place an oven rack on the lowest rung.
 (Because of the height of the tower of meat you’ll be building, known as a trompo in Spanish, no other oven racks will fit above it so remove those.)